elfurbe/mediascripts/README.md

   - audiovise
     - Just transcodes audio, does not touch video
     - It's a 30 Rock joke
-  - av1meup
+  - av1meup2
-    - A poorly maintained mod of hevcmeup2 for av1 instead of hevc
+    - ~~A poorly maintained mod of hevcmeup2 for av1 instead of hevc~~ A very well maintained analog to hevcmeup2 for SVT-AV1
-    - Protip: AV1 is a lie concocted by big youtube to trick you into not using HEVC.
-Open your eyes, sheeple.
+    - Protip: AV1 is ~~a lie concocted by big youtube to trick you into not using HEVC.
+Open your eyes, sheeple.~~ good, actually.
   - cropfinder
-    - Tells you what ffmpeg thinks the crop should be for an input file
+    - Tells you what ffmpeg thinks the crop should be for an input file which is more useful than you think, probably.
   - framedumper
     - Dumps specific frames as PNGs.
 Uses math and magnets to dump one frame per even time interval based on the number of frames you asked for.
     - Useful for doing comparisons between two versions of a file if you don't want to cherry pick specific frames because you're lazy